lua-rocks/proto/readme.md

   --- Deprecated:
   -- self[1] = conf[1]
   -- self[2] = conf[2]
+  -- self[...] = conf[...]

+  -- Initializing proto-object this way is also easier, because we don't need -- to check how many arguments it accepts.
+The argument is always one: self. proto.get_index(self).init(self)

   -- `self` is already `conf`!
   -- You only have to correct it (if needed):